C. S. Fly

-Camillus "Buck" Sydney Fly (May 2, 1849 – October 12, 1901) was an Old West photographer who is regarded by some as an early photojournalist and who captured the only known images of Native Americans while still at war with the United States.
-He took many other pictures of life in the silver-mining boom town of Tombstone, Arizona and the surrounding region.
+Camillus "Buck" Sydney Fly (May 2, 1849 – October 12, 1901) was an American photographer who is regarded by some as an early photojournalist and who captured the only known images of Native Americans while they were still at war with the United States.
+He took many other pictures of life in the silver-mining boom town of Tombstone, Arizona, and the surrounding region.
 He recognized the value of his photographs to illustrate periodicals of the day and took his camera to the scenes of important events where he recorded them and resold pictures to editors nationwide.

-He was an eyewitness on October 26, 1881 to the Gunfight at the O.K.
+He was an eyewitness on October 26, 1881, to the Gunfight at the O.K.
 Corral, which took place outside his photography studio.
 He took pictures of a number of Tombstone residents including Tombstone founder Ed Schieffelin, pioneer surgeon Dr. George E. Goodfellow, and others.

 He served as Cochise County Sheriff from 1895 to 1897.
 Most of his negatives were destroyed by two fires that burned his studio to the ground.
 His widow, photographer Mary E. "Mollie" Fly, donated his remaining images to the Smithsonian Museum before she died in 1925.
 His photographs are legendary and highly prized.

 Early life

 His parents were originally from Andrew County, Missouri.
 Shortly after Camillus' birth, his family migrated to California, eventually settling in Napa County.
 He became a farmer and on September 29, 1879, he married Mary ("Mollie") (née McKie) Goodrich in San Francisco.
 Both were skillful photographers.
-She had previously been married to Samuel D. Goodrich but divorced him after two years of marriage.
-They left California and arrived in the booming mining town of Tombstone, Arizona Territory in December 1879.
+She had previously been married to Samuel D. Goodrich but divorced him after two years.
+They left California and arrived in the booming silver-mining town of Tombstone, Arizona Territory in December 1879.